-1. Bravecto- this product of choice is a three month chewable (topical for cats) that works effectively for dogs and cats over 6 months of age.
+1. Bravecto for dogs and cats this product of choice is a three month chewable for dogs and a topical for cats over 6 months of age.

 2. Nexgard- dogs only, a monthly chewable product that is equally effective as Bravecto.
 Nexgard is approved for puppies at 8 weeks of age.
 This is the product of choice for dogs too young for Bravecto.
 It my be used as an adjunct with Bravecto in some cases where tick loads are high.

-3. Revolution- Topical product of choice which is approved for cats, 8 weeks to 6 months.
-At 6 months of age, cats should be switched to Bravecto.
+3. Revolution Plus- Topical product of choice which is approved for cats, 8 weeks to 6 months.
+At 6 months of age, cats may be switched to Bravecto.

 All of these products have a manufacturers’ satisfaction guarantee when purchased from your local veterinarian.
 Guarantee does not apply to online purchases from any source.